Skip to main content

 Performance Tips

-Cell merging is the primary bottleneck for PDF exports.
-Switching to Flat table view can reduce export time from hours to minutes.
-The masterMergeOnly property controls hierarchical versus flat export structure.
+Cell merging is the primary bottleneck.
+Switching to flat table view can reduce export time from hours to minutes.
+The masterMergeOnly property controls hierarchical versus flat structure.
 Version 25.2.0 includes optimizations for merged cell processing.

 • Set moduleOnlyPermissions to true for faster loading on large sheets (v24.8.5+)